PhilipQuirke/verified_transformers/mixed_model.md

   - Another addition-specific node promotes (selects) the SA answer when the operator is "+"
   - A positive-answer-subtraction-specific node promotes the MD answer when the operator is "-" and D > D'
   - A negative-answer-subtraction-specific node promotes the ND answer when the operator is "-" and D < D'
+  - TODO: How is the output data represented?
 - Assume the mixed model learnt to "upgrade" the initialised Dn.STm nodes to be STm/MTm/NTm nodes that calculate 3 "answers" for each pair of input digits:
   - Another node promotes (selects) the desired answer
+  - TODO: How is the output data represented?

 ## Hypothesis 2 step H5: Calculating A2
 Part 27A "Calculating answer digit A2 in token position A3" in VerifiedArithmeticAnalyse.ipynb investigates Hypothesis 2 step H5 generating this quanta map: